-JAMES RUSSELL LOWELL was born February 22, 1819, at Elmwood, Cambridge, Massachusetts, in the house which he still occupies.
-His early life was spent in Cambridge, and he has sketched many of the scenes in it very delightfully in Cambridge Thirty Years Ago, in his volume of Fireside Travels, as well as in his early poem, An Indian Summer Reverie.
-His father was a Congregationalist minister of Boston, and the family to which he belongs has had a strong representation in Massachusetts.
+James Russell Lowell was born February 22, 1819, at Elmwood, Cambridge, Massachusetts, in the house where he died August 12, 1891.
+His early life was spent in Cambridge, and he has sketched many of the scenes in it very delightfully in Cambridge Thirty Years Ago, in his volume of Fireside Travels, as well as in his carly poem, An Indian Summer Receric.
+His father was a Congregationalist minister of Boston, and the family to which he belonged has had a strong representation in Massachusetts.
 His grandfather, John Lowell, was an eminent jurist, the Lowell Institute of Boston owes its endowment to John Lowell, a cousin of the poet, and the city of Lowell was named after Francis Cabot Lowell, an uncle, who was one of the first to begin the manufacturing of cotton in New England.
-Lowell was a student at Harvard, and was graduated in 1838, when he gave a class poem, and in 1841 his first volume of poems, A Year's Life, was published.
-His bent from the beginning was more decidedly literary than that of any contemporary American poet.
-That is to say, the history and art of literature divided his interest with the production of literature, and he carries the unusual gift of rare critical power, joined to hearty, JAMES RUSSELL LOWELL.